xlladdins/xll/docs/Excel4MacrosH-P.md

 | 3         | Page            |
 | 4         | Data            |

-Position    is an integer representing where in the orientation the fields will be positioned.
+Position&nbsp;&nbsp;&nbsp;&nbsp;is an integer representing where in the orientation the fields will be positioned.
 Position 1 is the leftmost header position in the row header and the topmost position in the column header.
 This argument is ignored if orientation is set to 0.
 If the position argument is omitted, it will default to the last position in the field.

 **Remarks**